Comparison of kombu (dark, thick seaweed) vs kelp (green, leafy seaweed) with text labels and a shark emoji.

 1. Macronutrients

-Kombu and Kelp are low in calories, making them suitable for those watching their weight.
-They’re also excellent dietary fiber sources, aiding digestion and promoting a healthy gut.
+Kombu and kelp are both low in calories, making them suitable for those watching their caloric intake.
+They are also excellent sources of dietary fiber, aiding digestion and promoting a healthy gut.

 2. Micronutrients

 These seaweeds are rich in essential minerals such as iodine, potassium, calcium, and iron.
-Iodine, especially in Kelp, is crucial for maintaining thyroid health and regulating metabolism.
-Calcium and iron in higher amounts in kombu contribute to bone strength and red blood cell production.
+Iodine, particularly concentrated in kelp, supports thyroid function and metabolism regulation.
+Calcium and iron — present in higher concentrations in kombu — contribute to bone strength and red blood cell production.

 3. Antioxidants